 Laphroaig Distillery Open Day ~ just another day in paradise~ lots of interesting people and a great Festival bottling and that much sunshine we are getting fed up with it now (only joking; we LOVE it!).

 Columns and columns of people wearing wellies streamed past the Whisky for Girls stand.
 They followed manager John Campbell as though he were the pied piper of Laphroaig!

-Pauline and tiny daughter with glamorous glasses, queued for the Cairdeas Origin 51.2%, the Laphroaig Festival bottle
+Pauline and her tiny daughter with glamorous glasses, queued for the Cairdeas Origin 51.2%, the Laphroaig Festival bottle.

-Theybuy all the festival bottlings, and Tony likes the Laphroaig Quarter Cask.
-Loes drinks whisky from Laphroaig when she is on Islay ~ but not when she is in Holland.
-Robert is a member of glasgow’s Whisky club ~ ‘a dram not a drama’ and Shona doesn’t get a dram at all, being the designated driver.
+They buy all the festival bottlings, and Tony likes the Laphroaig Quarter Cask.
+Loes drinks whisky from Laphroaig when she is in Islay ~ but not when she is in Holland.
+Robert is a member of Glasgow’s Whisky Club ~ ‘a dram, not a drama’ and Shona doesn’t get a dram at all, being the designated driver.